heisand/NWN/README.md

 ## Dataset
 The dataset of NWN consists of several rdf-files.
 RDF is the world Wide Web Consortium standard for encoding knowledge, where almost everything is defined as a resource.
 The resources are identified by Uniform Resource Identifiers, e.g. a synset with URI http://www.wordnet.dk/owl/instance/2009/03/instances/synset-60504.
-The information in RDF is expressed using triples of subjects, objects and predicates, where a predicate for instane could be a hyponym relationship or property between two synsets.
+The information in RDF is expressed using triples of subjects, objects and predicates.

 The WordNet schema has three main classes: Synset, WordSense and Word.
 Synset and Wordsense also have subclasses for the parts of speech in WordNet.
 A synset contains one or more word senses, but each word sense only belongs to one synset.
 Each word has in turn exactly one word to represent its lexical form, but one word can be represented by one or more word senses.